 There are guided tours of the cave every hour, on the hour, so we would aim to join the 12.00 tour - each tour takes an hour.

-Around the entrance to the cave is a nice, shaded park and after exiting the cave we eat our lunch here - a picnic provided by us and which includes some Hungarian delicacies the likes of which you are unlikely to have come across before.
+Around the entrance to the cave is a nice, shaded park and after exiting the cave we eat a picnic lunch here.

 The return bus leaves Aggtelek at around 14.30 and we arrive back in Eger at 16.30

 The Aggtelek tours costs 40 euros per person (13000 huf) and includes: return bus fare, lunch, the entrance ticket to the Baradla Cave and an English-speaking guide who will accompany you throughout.